Aashis719/locus-tours---travel/README.md

 ## Overview

-Locus Tours and Travel is a web application for users to inquire about travel arrangements.
+Locus Tours and Travel is a web application for a Travel Brand where users can inquire about travel arrangements.
 It provides a simple interface for submitting travel preferences.

 ## Key Features